maxjski/Server-Side-Verified-Combat-System/README.md

    - Search for 'Rojo' in the plugin marketplace and install it.

 2. **Clone the Repository**:
-   - Clone this repository to your local machine using `git clone [repository URL]`.
+   - Clone this repository to your local machine.

 3. **Open the Project in Visual Studio Code**:
    - Open the cloned project directory in Visual Studio Code.